ReDI-School/js-berlin-2021-spring/lesson10.md

 - combining multiple values into a single value
 - creating multiple variables to hold related data
-- range of values a data type can hold
 - having multiple entities

 are not an issue for us